laurenneidhardt/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

+Lot 1, we cannot reject the null hypothesis as the p-value is greater than 0.05.
 ![TTEST_Lot1](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTEST_Lot1.PNG)

+Lot 2, we cannot reject the null hypothesis as the p-value is greater than 0.05.
 ![TTEST_Lot2](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTEST_Lot2.PNG)

+Lot 3, we must reject the null hypothesis as the p-value is less than 0.05.
 ![TTESTLot3](https://github.com/laurenneidhardt/MechaCar_Statistical_Analysis/blob/main/TTESTLot3.PNG)

 ## Study Design: MechaCar vs Competition

 *What metric or metrics are you going to test?